richardcpowelliii/richardcpowelliii.github.io/index.markdown

 ___
-## Undergrate Researcher, CONNNECT URE, University of Texas at San Antonio
+## Undergrate Researcher, CONNECT URE, University of Texas at San Antonio

 Currently, I am working with Dr. Amanda Fernandez and UTSA's Vision AI Lab (VAIL) through an Undergraduate Reserach Experience funded by the Department of Energy's National Nuclear Security Administration.
 We are working on computer vision applications for nuclear materials science.